With a camera in one hand and a book (or a coffee) in the other, I always find enticing byways—such as Luang Prabang.

 Markets abound in Hong Kong.
 Many are famous, but I found many more smaller ones on unmarked corners.
 I simply took a tram a few stops beyond where I would normally go, wander, and I would find a market.

 Some architect thought these apartments were a good idea.
-Apparently not, though; once completed, a hole had to be cut into the middle of the building, to allow the dragon of the mountain free access to the sea.
+Apparently not, though; once completed, a hole had to be cut into the middle of the building, to allow the "spirit dragons" free access to the sea.

 Junks in Hong Kong